How to Safely Load and Transport Heavy Equipment

 2. Clean the Ramp and Trailer

 Ramps and trailer decks should be as dirt-, oil-, and debris-free as possible, especially if they are metal.
 This ensures the piece of loading equipment has as much traction as possible to move up its ramp.
-A clean ramp and trailer bed also means a dry one, clear of ice, snow, and water.
+A clean ramp and trailer bed are also dry, and clear of ice, snow, and water.
 If you are still concerned about equipment smoothly moving up ramps, consider employing ramp friction devices during this step.

 3. Clear and Level the Loading Area

 Pick an uninhabited and even space to set up the ramp and perform heavy equipment loading.
-Again, this is intuitive, but in the midst of a busy workday or at peak hours in the yard, such measures can fall to the wayside.
+Again, this is intuitive, but amid a busy workday or at peak hours in the yard, such measures can fall by the wayside.

-You’ll also want to ensure the actual ground in the loading area is compact enough to bear the full weight of your loaded trailer.
-After rain or during seasons with thaw, the combined weight of these two vehicles has the potential to cause sinkage.
+You’ll also want to ensure the actual ground in the loading area is compact enough to bear the total weight of your loaded trailer.
+After rain or during seasons with thaw, the combined weight of these two vehicles can cause sinkage.

 4. Begin the Machine/Ramp Line-Up